United Nations Human Rights Council: United States

 On 6 June 2008, Human Rights Tribune announced that the United States had withdrawn entirely from the UNHRC, and had withdrawn its observer status.

 The United States boycotted the Council during the George W. Bush administration, but reversed its position on it during the Obama administration.
 Beginning in 2009 however, with the United States taking a leading role in the organization, American commentators began to argue that the UNHRC was becoming increasingly relevant.

 On 31 March 2009, the administration of Barack Obama announced that it would reverse the country's previous position and would join the UNHRC; New Zealand indicated its willingness not to seek election to the council to make room for the United States to run unopposed, along with Belgium and Norway for the WEOG seats.

 On 19 June 2018, U.S. Secretary of State Mike Pompeo and U.S. Ambassador to the United Nations Nikki Haley announced that the United States, under President Donald Trump, was pulling out of the United Nations Human Rights Council, accusing the council being "hypocritical and self-serving"; in the past, Haley had accused it of "chronic anti-Israel bias".
 "When the Human Rights Council treats Israel worse than North Korea, Iran, and Syria, it is the Council itself that is foolish and unworthy of its name.
 It is time for the countries who know better to demand changes," Haley said in a statement at the time, pointing to the council's adoption of five resolutions condemning Israel.
 "The United States continues to evaluate our membership in the Human Rights Council.
 Our patience is not unlimited."

 In December 2020, US Ambassador to the United Nations Kelly Craft said that the UN Human Rights Council was "a haven for despots and dictators, hostile to Israel, and ineffectual on true human rights crises".

-On 8 February 2021, following the election of Joe Biden, Secretary of State Antony Blinken announced that the Biden administration will reengage with the UN Human Rights Council.
+On 8 February 2021, following the election of Joe Biden, Secretary of State Antony Blinken announced that the Biden administration would reengage with the UN Human Rights Council.

+On 4 February 2025, President Trump reinstituted his policy and again withdrew from the UN Human Rights Council as part of a larger motion for "ending U.S. support for radical anti-American UN organizations."
+A White House Fact sheet says the UN Human Rights Council "has demonstrated consistent bias against Israel," and that it "has not fulfilled its purpose and continues to be used as a protective body for countries committing horrific human rights violations."
+However, this withdraw is confusing, since the last US term of membership already ended on 1 January, spokesperson Pascal Sim responded that US can't "withdraw" from an organization when they no longer be a member and automatically be an observer.